Description

 Affected Systems

-This vulnerability affects all releases of the Linux kernel in which the faulty code path exists, until the patch identified by commit aa35dd5cbc06 is applied.
+This vulnerability affects all releases of the Linux kernel that contain the faulty code path, until the patch identified by commit aa35dd5cbc06 is applied.
 The affected systems are any Linux installations running a kernel prior to this commit, regardless of distribution or architecture, because the flaw resides in core kernel files.
-The exact version range cannot be listed because the data does not provide a version list.

 Risk and Exploitability